m4rs-mt/ILGPU/Docs/Primer_01.md

 If you don't know about Parallel.For it is a function that provides a really easy way to run code on every core of the CPU.
 All you do is pass in the start index, an end index, and a function that takes an index.
 Then the function is called from some thread with an index.
-There are no guarentees about what core an index is run on, or what order the threads are run, but you get a **very** simple interface for running parallel functions.
+There are no guarantees about what core an index is run on, or what order the threads are run, but you get a **very** simple interface for running parallel functions.
 ```C#